-Q&A with John Scheib, Chief Legal Officer, Norfolk Southern
+Q&A with John Scheib, Executive Vice President and Chief Strategy Officer, Norfolk Southern

-As Norfolk Southern’s Chief Legal Officer and Executive Vice President of Law and Administration, John Scheib straddles the world of railroads and Washington D.C.
+As Norfolk Southern’s Executive Vice President and Chief Strategy Officer, John Scheib straddles the world of railroads and Washington D.C.
 He works closely with the company’s technology and operations teams to communicate to government the power of rail technology and how it can transform a 200-year old industry into a modern, technologically-advanced transportation powerhouse.

 Scheib believes the future of railroads and rail tech is bright — and can be even brighter if the government enacts policies that encourage innovation and empower railroads to develop and deploy new safety- and efficiency-enhancing technologies.